csixteen/cl-bff/README.md

 - Implement the "read" operator (`,`).
 - Read Brainfuck source code from file..
-- Read memory size from argv.
-- Build a single binary.
 - Test with more complex Brainfuck code.
 - Write unit tests.